okta/okta.github.io/_source/_posts/2018-08-21-basic-crud-angular-7-and-spring-boot-2.md

 Technology moves fast these days.
 It can be challenging to keep up with the latest trends as well as new releases of your favorite projects.
 I'm here to help!
 Spring Boot and Angular are two of my favorite projects, so I figured I'd write y'all a guide to show you how to build and secure a basic app using their latest and greatest releases.

 In Spring Boot, the most significant change in 2.0 is its new web framework: Spring WebFlux.
-In Angular 7.0, the biggest change is upgrading to RxJS vX and having to change a bit of code.
+Spring Boot 2.1 is a minor release, so there shouldn't be any major changes, just incremental improvements.
+In Angular 7.0, the biggest change is upgrading to RxJS v6 and there's rumors that a new, faster renderer will be included (code named: [Ivy Renderer](http://ivy.angular.io/)).
+For specific changes, see [Spring Boot 2.1 Release Notes(https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-2.1-Release-Notes), and the [Angular changelog](https://github.com/angular/angular/blob/master/CHANGELOG.md).

 I wrote about how to integrate Spring Boot 2.0 and Angular 5.0 last December.
 This post was extremely popular on the Okta Developer blog and became an inspiration for many future blog posts.
-When [Angular 6 was released](), I was reluctant to update it because it has "Angular 5.0" in its title, and you don't change a title because SEO.
+When [Angular 6 was released](/blog/2018/05/09/upgrade-to-angular-6), I was reluctant to update it because it has "Angular 5.0" in its title, and you don't change a title because SEO.

-// summary of what's changed, angular vs react, etc.

 This article describes how to build a simple CRUD application that displays a list of cool cars.
 It'll allow you to edit the list, and it'll show an animated gif from [GIPHY](http://giphy.com) that matches the car's name.
 You'll also learn how to secure your application using Okta's Spring Boot starter and Angular SDK.

-You will need [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and [Node.js 8](https://nodejs.org/) installed to complete this tutorial.
+You will need [Java 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and [Node.js 8+](https://nodejs.org/) installed to complete this tutorial.
+For Java 10, you'll need to change the `java.version` property and `jaxb-api` as a dependency.
+Hat tip to Josh Long's [spring-boot-and-java-10](https://github.com/joshlong/spring-boot-and-java-10) project on GitHub.

 ## Build an API with Spring Boot 2.1